-What Computing Resources do I need for Design Computing at the GSD?
+What type of computer do I need for Design Computing at the GSD?

 PC vs Mac

-Although software is increasingly web-based and platform independent compatibility issues with the Mac Operating System still exist.
-For example, Rhino is now Mac compatible but it's not full-featured like its Windows counterpart, and the same is true for AutoCad.
-ArcGIS is offered exclusively for Windows as well as the popular rendering plugin, VRay.
-A Mac running Windows (via Parallels or Bootcamp) is a viable solution but it can also be a more complicated solution since you'll have to maintain two different operating systems.
+Although Design Software is increasingly platform-independent, compatibility issues with the Mac Operating System still exist.
+For example, Rhino is now Mac compatible but it’s not full-featured like its Windows counterpart, and the popular rendering engine VRay which is often used in conjunction with Rhino is not Mac compatible.
+Similar shortcomings apply to AutoCad.
+ArcGIS is offered exclusively for Windows.

 Minimum hardware specifications

-10th Generation (or higher) Intel quad-core processor running 32GB of RAM memory and a (SSD) solid state drive.
-Graphics card with dedicated RAM capable of displaying resolutions higher than 1920×1080.
+13th Generation (or higher) Intel processor i7/i9 or AMD Ryzen 7000 Series 7 or 9 with 32GB of RAM memory and a (SSD) solid state drive 1TB.
+Dedicated Graphics card with dedicated RAM 4GB or higher.